ikesyo/MERThumbnailKit/README.md

 Use the `thumbnailForURL:size:page:time:` method and its variants to generate thumbnails for a given url.

+The library can also download files and cache them locally.
+See the `downloadFileWithURL:progress:` method for more information.

 ###Documentation

 The headers are documented.
 Read them.